muhme/joomla-branches-tester/README.md

 scripts/cypress.sh 51
 ```

-:imp: When running all Joomla System Tests, the first step executed is the `Installation.cy.js`.
-  If there were any extensions previously installed,
-  this can lead to inconsistencies between the file system and the database.
+:imp: Yes, run `Installation.cy.js`, who cares about file system and database consistency?
+Go on, click on it.

 ### Switch Database and Database Driver